c5huracan/c5huracan.github.io/_posts/2025-07-28-A1-agents-dspy-and-miprov2.md

-# An Implementation of Multiple A1 Agents with DSPy and the MIPROv2 Optimizer: What Can Possibly Go Wrong?
+# An Exploration of Multiple A1 Agents with DSPy and the MIPROv2 Optimizer: What Can Possibly Go Wrong?

 ## 1. Introduction